 VI.
-Form 51 from all Division Patriotic Instructors is required from all Divisions-to have representation in the Commandery-in-Chief Encampment.
-This Form must be forwarded AT ONCE-(and Division Commanders will give this their immediate attention)-to National Patroitic Instructor Frank P. Corrick, Suite 412, Brownell Block.
+Form 51 from all Division Patriotic Instructors is required from all Divisions mandery in Encampment.
+This Form must be forwarded AT ONCE-(and Tivis Commanders will give this their mediate attention)-to North Manual P. mediate attention)-to Notional Figure 1 Instructor Frank P. Corrick, Suite 412, Brownell Block.
 Lincoln, Nebraska.